TrainWeb.org Facebook Page

 HSR #93 after colliding with a bus, July 28, 1922.
 Looking north.
 (Photo courtesy of the Dundas Museum & Archives, used with permission)

-B&H #210 caught fire on March 17, 1923 when a sagging power line under the CNR overpass in Cainsville brushed the heater’s exhaust pipe, creating a short circuit.
-No one was hurt in the fire, but the radial burned down to the frame.
+B&H #210 was heading to Hamilton on March 13, 1923 when a sagging power line under the CNR overpass in Cainsville brushed the stove pipe, creating a short circuit and starting a fire at 9:15 pm.
+No one was hurt in the fire, but the radial car burned down to the frame.
 However, the trucks were salvaged and were later used in the construction of B&H #240

 The remains of B&H 210 after the fire at Cainsville.